-For limited market variations the Investment Manager assesses exposure by using the Greeks by issuer.
 For extreme market variations, crash tests by issuer are run.
-The scenario which aims at assessing the bankruptcy of an issuer aggregates all the positions of the Master Fund by issuer and then applies extreme shocks whose magnitude depends on each financial instrument type contributing to the trade and on their recovery rate which themselves depend on the seniority of instruments.
+The scenario which aims at assessing the bankruptcy of an issuer aggregates all the positions of the Master Fund by issuer and then applies extreme shocks whose magnitude depends on each financial instrument type contributing to the trade, and on their recovery rate, both of which themselves depend on the seniority of instruments.
 The Master Fund's portfolio has protection against extreme movements by trading equity options which provide positive convexity to the portfolio.
-Options will behave as insurance to the portfolio in particular through their Gamma sensitivity which provides protection in the case of a market crash.
+Options will behave as insurance to the portfolio, in particular through their Gamma sensitivity which provides protection in the event of a market crash.